ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 This is an algorithm to launch the CTest sample application together with our TestApplication:

 1. Download the [release binaries](https://github.com/nektra/Deviare2/releases/download/v2.8.0/Deviare.2.8.0.zip) of the Deviare engine if you did not do it yet.
 Unpack this archive to your local disc.
+Let us name this directory as the `deviare-bin`.

-2. Copy the `TestApplication.exe` executable file to the directory with the Deviare binaries.
+2. Copy the `TestApplication.exe` executable file to the `deviare-bin` directory.

 3. Open the [`ctest.hooks.xml`](../Examples/ExtraTechniques/OSLevelInterceptionData/ctest.hooks.xml) configuration file.
 This file contains a list of WinAPI functions to hook.
 You should add the `TextOutA` function into this list.
 This task will be solved if you put this line between the `<hooks>` and </hooks> tags:
 ```
 <hook name="TextOutA">gdi32.dll!TextOutA</hook>
 ```